-Assuming that every person is an expert in his or her work, then each person’s expertise is reflected in the overall objectives of the company, which would make the company the best in its field.
-Thus, all workers in an organization are aligned toward the same strategic objectives.
+Because we assume every person in your factory is an expert in their work, this expertise is reflected in the company’s overall objectives.
+This would technically make the company the most competent and competitive in its field, having all workers aligned toward the same strategic objectives.

-Hoshin Kanri is a Lean approach used to implement strategic improvements that encompass all areas of the company.
+Hoshin Kanri is great for implementing strategic improvements that affect all areas of your company.

 How to implement Hoshin Kanri